US billionaire buys SpaceX flight to orbit with 3 others

 He’s acutely aware of the need for things to go well.

-“If something does go wrong, it will set back every other person’s ambition to go and become a commercial astronaut,” he said from his home in Easton, Pennsylvania.
+“If something does go wrong, it will set back every other person’s ambition to go and become a commercial astronaut,” he told the AP over the weekend from his home in Easton, Pennsylvania.

 Isaacman had put out spaceflight feelers for years.
 He traveled to Kazakhstan in 2008 to see a Russian Soyuz blast off with a tourist on board, then a few years later attended one of NASA’s last space shuttle launches.
 SpaceX invited him to the company’s second astronaut launch for NASA in November.